VictorKanyili/Linux-Automated-Backup-Script/README.md

-# Automated Backup and logging Script on Linux
+# Automated Backup and Logging Script on Linux

 ---
 ## Project Overview